vsud211/RAG/README.md

 * Modify `embedding_handler.py` to configure the embedding model, vector store, and other settings.
 * Adjust logging levels in `logger_util.py` as needed.
 * The document directory `/app/Doc_repo/` can be changed in `app.py`.
+* When using docker, the vector database must be configured to be accessible from within the container.

 ## Future Improvements